-Mapleton Art Trail
+Mapleton Art and History Trail

 The ‘Art in Public Spaces’ is a living project as things come and things go.